GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

 *   `fs.gs.authorization.mode` (default: `GENERIC`)

     The mode to define how an Access Token is Generated.

-Possible values are:
+    Valid values:

-    `Generic`: Generates a generic token, i.e. not aware of request object.
+    *   `GENERIC`: Generates a generic token, i.e. not aware of request object.

-    `REQUEST_CONTEXT_RELATED`: Which consider the request's objects and actions while generating the token.
-When using this mode, an AccessTokenProvider Should be provided using `fs.gs.auth.access.token.provider.impl` config.
+    *   `REQUEST_CONTEXT_RELATED`: Which consider the request's objects and actions while generating the token.
+When using this mode, an AccessTokenProvider Should be provided either through a delegation token binding or by directly setting `fs.gs.auth.access.token.provider.impl` config.

 *   `fs.gs.auth.service.account.enable` (default: `true`)